 The most common way for a dog to communicate is with his or her body.
-Yes, they speak and exchange information through scent, but when it comes to dogs and people, body language is key.
+Yes, they speak and exchange information through scent, but when it comes to dogs and people—especially dogs and kids—body language is key.

 It’s important to start by discussing the difference between an approachable dog and a dog that would rather be left alone.
 You want to see a dog that is wiggly and loose.
 A low, swooping tail wag, minimal eye contact and a slow approach are behaviors you want to see.
 If a dog is stiff, their weight forward, their tail upright and pulsing, this dog does not want to be approached.
 Also if a dog is fearful—its tail tucked, cowering as if to make its body smaller--this dog does not want to be approached either.
 These last two dogs are not bad dogs; they just aren’t feeling comfortable in the situation or might be stressed.